caniko/BiKiPy/documentation/source/project_structure/sequence.rst

    #.
 Grab a video frame from one of the trial videos
    #.
 Define the line in MakeSense
    #.
 Make "Perimeter" directory in the base folder if it doesn't already exist.
    #.
-Export as csv and store in the "Perimeter" directory as "meter_pixel_ratio_{meter_length}.csv"; where meter_length is the length of the line in meters.
+Export as csv and store in the "Perimeter" directory as "meters_per_pixel_{meter_length}.csv"; where meter_length is the length of the line in meters.
 - TODO: The metric units of the video resolution can be approximated

 Perimeter